FuelLabs/sway/sway-book/src/documentation/language/program-types/script.md

 ## Example

-The following example demonstrates a sciprt which takes one argument and returns the boolean value of true.
+The following example demonstrates a script which takes one argument and returns the boolean value of true.

 ```sway
 {{#include ../../../code/language/program-types/scripts/simple/src/main.sw}}